ASSAULT & BATTERY

 What is Simple Battery?

-Simple battery is battery committed without a victim’s consent and does not include the use of a weapon or the deliberate inflicting of significant injury or damage.
-The penalties for simple battery include up to six months in jail or a fine of up to $1,000, or both.
-Those convicted of this crime may also face two years probation as well as restitution.
+Simple battery is the intentional act of battery committed without a victim’s consent and does not include the use of a weapon or the deliberate inflicting of significant injury or damage.

 What is Aggravated Battery?

 Someone who commits aggravated battery uses a deadly weapon in the attack.
-This is a felony in Louisiana.
+This can result in a felony conviction in Louisiana.
 As such, it may also be referred to as felony battery.
-Any item, gas, liquid, or substance used in a way likely to inflict death or serious bodily injury may be a deadly weapon.
 Firearms or knives are, by definition, the more common deadly weapons.
-However, objects such as rocks or tire irons, among other things, that can be used as weapons and are likely to cause death or significant injury are also considered dangerous and deadly weapons.
+Any item, gas, liquid, or substance used in a way likely to inflict death or serious bodily injury may also be a deadly weapon.
+However, objects such as rocks or tire irons that can be used as weapons and are likely to cause death or significant injury are also considered dangerous and deadly weapons.

 Domestic Assault and Battery

 Domestic assault and battery may be more widely known as domestic abuse battery.
-This type of crime occurs when the offender commits battery against a household member.
+Domestic violence charges in Louisiana may arise when the offender commits battery against a household member.
 A household member is defined as a person of the opposite sex with whom the offender lives as a spouse or lived with at any time in the five years prior to the offense, a child with whom the offender lives or lived with in the five years prior to the offense, or a child of the offender, whether the child lives with them or not.

 A person convicted of a first or second crime of domestic abuse battery will face harsh fines and limitations.
 The charge becomes a felony after a third or subsequent conviction for domestic abuse.
 In some situations, such as domestic violence in the presence of a child or criminal battery involving a child or other “special” victim, the court may impose a minimum prison sentence with no option for suspending the sentence.
 Special victims include any of the following individuals:

 - Healthcare professionals